Yoga for Grief

 Yoga & meditation

-I will be supporting a small group online, bringing together trauma sensitive & trauma informed specialist yoga tools to offer you rest, support and a feeling of safety.
+I work with national charities that support those grieving, smalls groups online, bringing together trauma sensitive & trauma informed specialist yoga tools to offer rest, support and a feeling of safety.

 To be transparent this is not grief psychotherapy, this is not a magic bullet , there are no promises or guarantees